 Kol Koleinu

-The Meyer-Gottesman Kol Koleinu Teen Feminist Fellowship is a distinctive opportunity for young Jewish feminists (10th through 12th grade) to learn how to effectively speak their minds and create the change they want to see in the world.
+The Meyer-Gottesman Kol Koleinu Teen Feminist Fellowship is a distinctive opportunity for young Jewish feminists (rising 9th through 12th graders) to build intergenerational and peer-to-peer relationships, to learn how to effectively speak their minds and build their activism toolbox to create change in their community.

-Offered in collaboration with NFTY and with support from USY, this year-long fellowship invites teens of all genders to learn how to apply a Jewish feminist lens to the world, ask powerful questions, deepen their knowledge about social change, and amplify their voices to share their beliefs and express a call to action.
-Finally, fellows hone their skills by creating a tangible social change project.
+This year-long fellowship invites young Jewish women, trans teens, and non-binary teens to learn how to apply a Jewish feminist lens to the world, ask powerful questions, deepen their knowledge about social change, and amplify their voices to share their beliefs and express a call to action.
+Finally, Fellows hone their skills by creating a tangible Capstone project.

-During the year, fellows will meet monthly through virtual meetings where participants learn from and teach one another in a supportive Jewish feminist community.
-We’ll also get together virtually and in-person (assuming the safety of travel) a few times throughout the year to meet our mentors, work on projects, and to celebrate our work.
+During the year, Fellows will meet monthly through virtual cohort meetings where participants learn from and teach one another in a supportive Jewish feminist community.
+Also online, Fellows will meet their Capstone mentors and work on Capstone projects.
+We will also get together twice in-person, at the start of the program year and at the end, to build community, learn together and celebrate ourselves.

 “This program gave me the opportunity to meet so many amazing young people and showed me how my perspectives on Judaism and feminism can help me make the world a better place.”